thi-ng/blog/2019/20190304-of-umbrellas-transducers-reactive-streams-pt1.md

     them into a compute graph, with injected transducers doing the actual work (or stopping downstream traffic).
-5.  **Declarative, data-driven, on-demand canvas drawing**: Excluding some minor pre-processing steps for the minimap overlay, where we use the “low-level” HTML canvas API, the main game render step only updates the UI when needed and uses [thi.ng/hdom](http:thi.ng/hdom) and [thi.ng/hdom-canvas](https://thi.ng/hdom-canvas) components (i.e. JS arrays &
+5.  **Declarative, data-driven, on-demand canvas drawing**: Excluding some minor pre-processing steps for the minimap overlay, where we use the "low-level" HTML canvas API, the main game render step only updates the UI when needed and uses [thi.ng/hdom](http:thi.ng/hdom) and [thi.ng/hdom-canvas](https://thi.ng/hdom-canvas) components (i.e. JS arrays &